 He received a B.A. from Yale University and an M.B.A. from The Harvard Business School.

 Maggie Wilderotter was named Chairman and CEO of Frontier Communications January 1, 2006.
 She joined the company November 1, 2004 as President and CEO and a member of the Board of Directors.
 Before this, she was Senior Vice President of Worldwide Public Sector at Microsoft.

 Previously, Mrs. Wilderotter was President and CEO of Wink Communications Inc., leading efforts to develop low-cost, end-to-end e-commerce systems.
 Before that, her positions included Executive Vice President of National Operations for AT&T Wireless Services Inc., Chief Executive Officer of AT&T's Aviation Communications Division and a Senior Vice President of McCaw Cellular Communications Inc.

-On October 16, 2012, Mrs. Wilderotter was designated as Chair of the President's National Security Telecommunications Advisory Committee (NSTAC).
-The designation follows her service as Vice Chair from October of 2010 to 2012.
+In October 2012, Mrs. Wilderotter was designated as Chair of the President's National Security Telecommunications Advisory Committee (NSTAC).
+The designation follows her service as Vice Chair from October 2010 to 2012.

-In December 2012, Mrs. Wilderotter was named a member of the Executive Committee of the Business Roundtable (BRT), an association of chief executive officers of leading U.S. companies with more than $7.3 trillion in annual revenues and nearly 16 million employees.
+In December 2012, Mrs. Wilderotter was named a member of the Executive Committee of the Business Roundtable, an association of chief executive officers of leading U.S. companies.
 She is also Secretary, Board of Directors of Catalyst, the leading nonprofit organization with a mission to expand opportunities for women and business.
 In May 2014, Mrs. Wilderotter became Co-Chair of The Committee for Economic Development, a nonprofit, nonpartisan, business-led, public policy organization.